PrinceVenn/p-and-e-final-project-fall-2017/README.md

 ## Challenges

 I feel like the hardest part of this assignment for me was the coding of the lights and the intergration of the light sensors.
 I have experience with using conductive thread, sewable electronics and LED's together, but this will be my first time creating something using both coding and sewing.
 The coding for the light sensor was very complicated and I had a lot of trouble getting it to connect to the lights.
 I also had trouble with my timing because I had to re-sew the conductive thread whenever it got too loose, and this took up a lot of my time.
+I ended up losing my code in the end, so my light sensor is no longer in contact with my lights.

 ## Timeline